 How do you do that?

-3. More than 70 percent of high-retention-risk employees say they have to leave their organization to advance their careers.
+9. More than 70 percent of high-retention-risk employees say they'll have to leave their organization to advance their career.

-According to the same study, nearly three quarters of employees who fall into the "high-retention-risk" category are itching to leave because they've bumped up against their career ceiling prematurely in their current organization.
+According to the same Willis Towers Watson study, nearly three quarters of employees who fall into the "high-retention-risk" category are itching to leave because they've bumped up against their career ceiling prematurely in their current organization.

 Nobody wants to work a dead-end job.

-If an employee feels as though their advancement is being stifled by their environment, they're going to leave.
-It's not due to a lack of loyalty, and it's not their fault.
+If an employee feels their advancement is being stifled by their environment, they're going to leave.
+It's not due to a lack of loyalty and it's not their fault.